stashed/stash/docs/concept.md

 ## Restore Backup
 No special support is required to restore backups taken via Stash.
 Just run the standard `restic restore` command to restore files from backends.
 To learn more please visit [here](https://restic.readthedocs.io/en/latest/manual.html#restore-a-snapshot).

+NB: We are gathering ideas of how to improve the UX for recovery process.
+Please share your ideas/use-cases [here](https://github.com/appscode/stash/issues/131).